 The key to the extended recovery remains central banks keeping financing costs low.
 The policy agreement does not seem quite as joined up in the UK as it is in the US, but keep in mind the Bank of England has not entirely closed the door on negative interest rates.
 We cannot see the Bank of England changing policy anytime soon despite the improved outlook for the UK economy.
-For governments, borrowing costs are way below expected nominal growth so there is an opportunity to reduce debt to GDP ratios in the next few years even with aggressive fiscal stimulus today.
+For governments, borrowing costs are well below expected nominal growth so there is an opportunity to reduce debt to GDP ratios in the next few years even with aggressive fiscal stimulus today.
 For now, the message from central banks has to be "Keep Calm and Carry On".
 Tightening is not on the cards yet, there is more recovery to come and the rise in bond yields is totally for the right reasons.

 In the UK, our progress in vaccinations of all adults by July has been right on track, although supply issues are starting to raise their heads.
 As we move through the UK Governments phased return from lockdown, different sectors are starting to reopen through April and May.
 Further positives can be seen in corporate earnings growth that should support a better 2nd quarter in 2021.
 The 20-25% increase in earnings that is expected for 2021 is not out of line with fundamentals, given how much earnings fell in the first half of last year.
 As growth is expected to remain strong into 2022, this means that there is still upside to earnings forecasts.
 That should be a key support for our positive stance on equities.
+Our discretionary portfolios have been quite active this quarter, moving away from the consensus overweight to technology and focusing more on new opportunities in stocks that will benefit from the reopening of economies throughout the year.